ArtusVuatrin/General-Information-of-This-Profile/README.md

-# General informations of the projects in this GitHub profile
+# General information of the projects in this GitHub profile